legobuff/workshop-pe/exercises/part02-ucp-rbac-structure.md

 ## Conclusion

 UCP allows us with only a few steps to provide a RBAC module to apply to your environment.
 RBAC structures depend on initial planing.
-It is mandetory to know the "Who is Who" of the users of UCP.
+It is mandatory to know the "Who is Who" of the users of UCP.

 Further reading: https://success.docker.com/article/rbac-example-overview